watkins-matt/home-assistant-google-keep-sync/README.md

 If you're experiencing `Invalid authentication` errors, it could be due to incompatible versions of certain underlying libraries used by the integration, such as OpenSSL.
 To resolve this, consider using a manually-retrieved token for authentication instead of a password.

-#### Generating a Token Using the Included Script

-Note that this method is provided as a temporary workaround, and may not work depending on your environment.

-To generate a token:

-1. Download scripts/fetch_token.py and scripts/requirements.txt to your computer which has Python installed.

-2. Install the requirements from the `requirements.txt` file.
-This ensures that all necessary dependencies are installed in your Python environment.

-    ```bash
-    pip install -r scripts/requirements.txt
-    ```

-3. Run the `fetch_token.py` script located in the `scripts` directory of the integration.
-This script will guide you through the process of generating a token.

-    ```bash
-    python scripts/fetch_token.py
-    ```

-4. Once generated, use this token in the integration's configuration process by entering it into the token field (leave the password field blank).

-#### Generating a Token Using a Docker Container
+#### Generating a Token Using the Docker Container

-Alternatively, you can use a [Docker container](https://github.com/leikoilja/ha-google-home/issues/599#issuecomment-1756207026) created by @Brephlas.
+You can use the [Docker container](https://github.com/leikoilja/ha-google-home/issues/599#issuecomment-1756207026) created by @Brephlas.

 To generate a token:

 1. In a environment with Docker installed, enter the following commands.

     ```bash
     docker pull breph/ha-google-home_get-token:latest
     docker run -it -d breph/ha-google-home_get-token
     ```

 2. Copy the returned container ID to use in the following command.

    ```bash
    docker exec -it <ID> bash
    ```

 3. Inside the container, enter the following command and answer the prompts to generate a master token.
 For the password, you can use either your regular password or an app password,

    ```bash